studymind-vortex/studymind/README.md

    API_FLASHCARD_MODEL=openai/gpt-4o-mini
    API_EMBED_MODEL=openai/text-embedding-3-small
    ```

+> ⚠️ **`FRONTEND_URL` is required.** The backend's CORS policy only allows `localhost` origins by default.
+Without `FRONTEND_URL` set to your Vercel domain, the browser will block all requests from the deployed frontend with a CORS error.

 `OLLAMA_URL` is a **default fallback**.
 Users can override endpoint and mode from the app UI in **Profile -> AI Endpoint**.